August 2023

 C. Pay for the visa

+You can pay the fees to the government of Dubai via bank transfer, credit card, or cash.
 You can pay for your visa upon application at one of the country’s dedicated service centres, where you will also submit your documents.
-A medical examination will be carried out on you at the centre.
-All being well, you will get your visa and residency ID within 7-10 days.
+You’ll undergo a medical examination at the centre.
+All being well, you will get your visa and residency ID within seven to ten days.

 The best Airbnb management solution